 I do feel that people have to find what carb level works for them.
 The lower end of the scale is definitely the place to start for those with neurological disorders such as those discussed in the book but it is important to remember that Dr Perlmutter makes it clear that he believes all people should err on the side of caution and cut carbohydrates to the 60g level (apart from athletes as mentioned).
 However, if this level really doesn’t work for the individual and they feel like they cannot function, then perhaps it needs to be revised.

-The elegant simplicity of Paleo appeals to people on an instinctual level and the personal experimentation needed to tweak the diet is central to its success.
+The elegant simplicity of traditional diets appeals to people on an instinctual level and the personal experimentation needed to tweak the diet is central to its success.
 What works for someone in their 60s who has spent a lifetime consuming carbs with all the signs of metabolic syndrome compared to someone in their 20s who works out and is super-fit may be different.
 But in the scheme of things – and in comparison to the average UK or US diet – these tweaks (40-odd grams of carbohydrates?) are ‘small-fry’.
 The similarities of two such approaches outweigh any differences by miles.
-Many of us come to Paleo with a history of problems or with a background of family illness so I guess it is up to us to weigh up the pros and cons of Dr Perlmutters advice on carbs and tailor our diets to our profiles.
+Many of us have a history of problems or with a background of family illness so we have to weigh up the pros and cons of Dr Perlmutters advice on carbs and tailor our diets to our profiles.

 I do think it is a shame that for many people, the ‘take-away’ from this book is centred around the carbohydrates issue, when really most people would agree with Dr Perlmutter on many things – the need to keep blood sugar in check, the importance of fat, the unfounded fear of cholesterol etc. The book is full of excellent explanations of what are – to many people – fairly complicated topics and the research papers that Dr Perlmutter references are fascinating.
 Of course, some of the issues have been covered elsewhere but they are necessary to explain and support the central thesis of the book regarding brain health.
 It is when Dr Perlmutter explores the complex and fascinating relationship between diet, gut health and brain disease that this book really shines and where it becomes so thought-provoking.
 I do think that the link between these will become ever-more apparent and perhaps Grain Brain is one of many steps towards bringing the issues to the public.
 Because of that – and despite the heated debate over carbohydrate levels – for many people this is a must-read book.